dirsigler/mkdocs-obsidian-example/content/README.md

 This is an example to showcase how you can boost your knowledge base by moving all your personal notes, cheatsheets, diagrams and so forth to a Markdown based system.

-All files reside on your local filesystem as long as you don't want to commit them to a Git repository as done [here](./content).
+All files reside on your local filesystem as done [here](https://github.com/dirsigler/mkdocs-obsidian-example/tree/main/content).